The Ultimate Guide to Becoming a Massage Therapist

 Continuing Education Requirements for Massage Therapists

 Once you get going in your practice and are successful in your endeavor, an important aspect is to remember that almost every state board has continuing education requirements.
-Perhaps one of the most utilized benefits of a MMIP massage therapist insurance policy is the free and unlimited continuing education courses that are included.
+Perhaps one of the most utilized benefits of a MMIP massage therapy insurance policy is the free and unlimited continuing education courses that are included.

 We partnered with Panda Massage CEU to bring our members access to over 55 hours of the most leading-edge, dynamic, and engaging NCBTMB-approved CE courses for massage therapists on the market today.
 These courses are completely self-paced so you can progress through your required CEUs on your own schedule.
 Make sure to be aware of the requirements your state board for massage therapy lays out for continuing education so you can stay well ahead of renewal deadlines.
 Massage therapist course duration for CE classes can vary and also offer different levels of CEUs, so be cognizant of these details as well as you undertake the program.